The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Discussion

 \section{Discussion}

-The present study examines facial emotional expressions of populist and non-populist political leaders using a deep-learning-based computer-vision algorithm to investigate differences in their expressions of negative emotions (anger, disgust, fear, and sadness) and neutral stances, i.e., facial expressions which lack emotional disposition.
+The present study examines facial emotional expressions of populist and non-populist political leaders across fifteen countries using a deep-learning-based computer-vision algorithm to investigate differences in their expressions of negative emotions (anger, disgust, fear, and sadness) and neutral stances, i.e., facial expressions which lack emotional disposition.
 Our findings indicate that populist leaders tend to express negative emotions more frequently than non-populist leaders, and conversely, that neutral expressions are less common in their public performances than they are in those of more conventional, pluralist political figures.
+The significance and the effect size of these differences are higher compared to differences between ideological groups (see Supplement E -- Ideological differences).
 These findings align with the theoretical framework on the characteristics of affective populist communication \citep{bonansinga2020WhoThinksFeels2020,salmelaEmotionalDynamicsRight2018,engesser_populist_2017}, as well as with previous, mostly text-based research which indicates that populist leaders employ language which is associated with negative emotion at a higher rate than mainstream, pluralist politicians \citep{breeze2019Emotion,caiani2023Populism,macagno2022Argumentation,martellaPopulismEmotionsItalian2022,widmannHowEmotionalAre2021}.